Laurie London - He's Got The Whole World (In His Hands) (1958)

 The disc jockeys' survey wasn't the only one the recording industry employed throughout most of the 1950s to determine a record's popularity.
 Other frequently used charts at

-that time were Best Sellers In Stores where it reached #2 and Most Played On Jukeboxes.
+that time were Best Sellers In Stores where the single reached #2 and Most Played On Jukeboxes.
 They were all precursors to the current American

 Billboard Hot 100 that was launched in 1958.
 Most Playedby Jockeys was